sz3/turbopump/README.md

       2. We expect to store some metadata for each file.

 * Membership
-   Cluster membership is currently initialized through a clunky flat file.
+  - Cluster membership is currently initialized through a flat file.
 Each line in the file corresponds to a member.
 Membership is symmetric -- for a machine to join the cluster, it needs to add a member of the cluster to its membership, *and* the cluster member in question needs to add the new machine to its own membership.
-   While that is admittedly a bit clunky, the rest will happen auto-magically.
+  - While that is admittedly a bit clunky, the rest will happen auto-magically.
     Members will readily share their member lists with other members, so the new recruit will quickly be recognized by the entire group.

 Okay, great.
 How do I use it?
 ===============================================================================
 You can use HTTP(1) over TCP or unix domain sockets.
 By default, turbopump runs a TCP server on port 8084.
+It is not exactly a super robust server, so please don't put it on the public internet (by default it binds to INADDR_LOOPBACK).
-However, the API is not very mature and likely to change. :|
+Also, the API is not very mature and guaranteed to change. :|

+With all that said!

   > curl localhost:8084/status